Joint Health Insurance For Couples

 10 mins

-Are you and your partner thinking about private healthcare as a solution to long NHS waiting lists?
+Are you and your partner thinking about Private Healthcare?
 Provided you live at the same address, you’re eligible for Joint Health Insurance.

 What Is Joint Health Insurance?

-Joint Health Insurance (or Couples Health Insurance) covers 2 people under a singular policy.
-It enables you and your partner to access high-quality healthcare in top UK private facilities.
+Joint Health Insurance, also known as Couples Health Insurance, covers two people under a single policy.
+It enables you and your partner to get access to high-quality private healthcare in some of the top UK facilities.

-• Get more flexibility over where, when and who you receive treatment from
+• More flexibility over where and when you can receive treatment

 Samantha Haffenden-Angear, Independent Protection Expert at Drewberry